UK wants global climate pact "operational" by 2020

-LONDON The government wants a new globally binding climate deal to be "operational" by 2020 to reduce greenhouse gas emissions enough to keep world temperature rises to a limit of 2 degrees Celsius, the UK's minister for energy and climate change said.
+LONDON Britain wants a new globally binding climate deal to be "operational" by 2020 to reduce greenhouse gas emissions enough to keep world temperature rises to a limit of 2 degrees Celsius, the minister for energy and climate change said.

 "The key thing is to have a deal to reduce emissions by 2020.
 As long as it is operating by then, that's fine," Chris Huhne told reporters on Thursday.